TrueFilm logotype

 screen grab of film grain user interface

 The most important controls on the Film Grain tab of the user interface pertain to the scale of that grain.
-Presets are provided that correspond to the size of the grain exposures that were actually scanned; these vary by film (for example, Kodak TMZ 3200 was only available in 135, while others are available in 120 size).
-You may also enter in an arbitrary percentage value.
+Choices are provided that correspond to the size of the grain exposures that were actually scanned; these vary by film (for example, Kodak TMZ 3200 was only available in 135, while most others are available in full 120 size).
+You may also set an arbitrary scale percentage value with the slider.
 The grain size you choose will depend on the dimensions of your source image and the particular results you are seeking.

 The following examples show 1:1 scale details of Ilford Delta 3200 grain applied to the same image at three sizes, 110, 135 and 6×8 respectively: